 This repetition suggests Matthew's community considers the summary important, as more than throwaway transition.
 The setting of Jesus' teaching ("in their synagogues") keeps the Gospel trained on the Jewish community.
-With the sheer power of these many miracles reinforcing claims of Jesus as Messiah - note the word "every"xxi - the narrative counters that Pharisaic claim of Jesus' as demonic, noting instead "compassion" as his motivation to serve the crowds he encounters. xxii Jesus then turns to his disciples and declares, "The harvest is plentiful, but the laborers are few; therefore, ask the Lord of the harvest to send out laborers into his harvest."xxiii
+With the sheer power of these many miracles reinforcing claims of Jesus as Messiah - note the word "every" the narrative counters that Pharisaic claim of Jesus' as demonic, noting instead "compassion" as his motivation to serve the crowds he encounters.
+It is plentiful, but the laborers are few; therefore, ask the Lord of the harvest to send out laborers into his harvest.

 In all this, we should feel the Matthean community purposefully arranging their treasured stories and sayings of Jesus.
 That is, their "editing" can reveal clues as to what Matthew's community was experiencing and how they understood it.
 Perhaps this cohort of early Christians had encountered religious leaders who accused them of demonic possession.
-Their Gospel counters that claim, for Jesus "summoned his twelve disciples and [he] gave them authority over unclean spirits, to cast them out, and to cure every disease and every sickness;" Jesus empowers the disciples, not Legion.
+Their Gospel counters that claim, for Jesus "summoned his twelve disciples and [he] gave them authority over unclean spirits, to cast them out, and to cure every disease and every sickness;" "xxiv" Jesus empowers the disciples, not Legion.